Tornado touches down near Chicago’s O’Hare airport, disrupting hundreds of flights

 “There’s a certain panic when you’re watching a TV screen and everything is in red … but the hope is that the damage is minimal,” he said.

-Local news outlets said warehouses were reported damaged near O’Hare.
+Local news outlets said warehouses were reportedly damaged near O’Hare.

-The weather service quoted an unidentified emergency manager as saying a roof was blown off in the community of Huntley in McHenry County and a trained weather spotter saying trees were uprooted and roofs blown off in Cook County, where Chicago is located.
+The weather service quoted an unidentified emergency manager as saying a roof was blown off in the community of Huntley in McHenry County northwest of Chicago.
+Huntley Battalion Chief Mike Pierce told ABC-7-TV that firefighters and other emergency services were responding to downed power lines, trees and tree branches, and that power outages had been reported.
+Building damage appeared to be concentrated around two apartment buildings, he said.

+More than 10,000 customers lost power in the region, according to poweroutage.us.

+In Hodgkins, southwest of Chicago, police said storm damage and debris was found on the north end of town, near a shopping center.

 Earlier Wednesday, the weather service’s Storm Prediction Center had said there was an enhanced risk for severe weather, including tornadoes in northern Illinois, including Chicago.

+Brett Borchardt, senior meteorologist with the National Weather Service, confirmed to WGN-TV that multiple tornadoes touched down across the Chicago area.
+He said surveying the damage will likely take days.

-Many tornadoes have struck in the Chicago metropolitan area, and several have hit within the city limits of Chicago, according to the National Weather Service.
+Over the years many tornadoes have struck in the Chicago metropolitan area, and several have hit within the city limits of Chicago, according to the National Weather Service.
 Between 1855 and 2021, the weather service recorded 97 significant tornadoes in the Chicago metro area.

 The deadliest formed in Palos Hills in Cook County on April 21, 1967.
 The twister traveled 16 miles (26 kilometers) through Oak Lawn and the south side of Chicago, killing 33 people, injuring 500 and causing more than $50 million in damage, according to the weather service.